-SEA ANCHORS ON YACHTS
+SEA ANCHORS ON SAILING BOATS

-The most common form of sea anchor for yachts is the "parachute" anchor developed from aviation parachutes.
+The most common form of sea anchor for sailing boats is the "parachute" anchor developed from aviation parachutes.
 Specialist manufacturers have accumulated much data to demonstrate the effectiveness of the device which can enable a vessel to take seas bows-on, reduce drift to the order of one knot, and resist capsize.